reprv/autoinvisily/readme.txt

-This program is to make an exe of program written in cx-freeze
+cx_freeze to make an installer